 VisIt installation tgz/zip files (for Linux, Mac, and Windows workstations) can be installed from the links below.
 For setup instructions, see the readme.

-VisIt versions above 2.13.3 will not function on Conrad, Gordon, or Excalibur, as their current OS does not support QT5 — a prerequisite of VisIt versions > 2.13.3.
+VisIt versions above 2.13.3 will not function on Excalibur, as its current OS does not support QT5 — a prerequisite of VisIt versions > 2.13.3.

 Seeing a popup similar to this one?